jdranch/techmgmt/management.md

 - Publication Manual of the American Psychological Association by American Psychological Association
 - Scholarship Reconsidered: Priorities of the Professoriate by Ernest L. Boyer
 - DIFFUSION OF INNOVATIONS, 4TH ED. by Everett M. Rogers
+- The Computer as a Communication Device, J.C.R Licklider and Robert Taylor
+- Libraries of the Future, J.C.R.
+Licklider

 Software and Project Management
 - Joel on Software Written by: Joel Spolsky